 The interior of the house is decorated as the actual house looked in 1937.

 Even in this CGI world, there is something irresistible about miniatures — so familiar, but so other-worldly.

-I want to be a Beatrix Potter mouse and have tea in this miniature house.
+I want to have tea in this miniature house.

 I want to have sweet dreams under this lace bedspread.

 I would LOVE to invite all my itty bitty dear readers into this itty city home to have an itty city cup of tea.